Lian Ziwen

-Lian Ziwen (born 26 September 1998) is a Chinese speed skater who represented China at the 2022 Winter Olympics.
+Lian Ziwen (廉子文 (Lián Zǐwén); born 26 September 1998) is a Chinese speed skater who represented China at the 2022 Winter Olympics and the 2026 Winter Olympics.

 Career

 Lian represented China at the 2022 Winter Olympics in the 1000 metres, 1500 metres and team pursuit.

 In November 2024, he represented China at the 2025 Four Continents Speed Skating Championships and won a silver medal in the team sprint.

 In February 2025, he represented China at the 2025 Asian Winter Games and won a gold medal in the team sprint and a bronze medal in the 1000 metres.
 The next month he competed at the 2025 World Single Distances Speed Skating Championships and won a gold medal in the team sprint, along with Xue Zhiwen and Ning Zhongyan.

+In February 2026, he represented China at the 2026 Winter Olympics in the 500 metres and 1000 metres.
+He was disqualified from the 1000 m race for hindering his rival Joep Wennemars as the latter was preparing to cross into the inside track.